Paucv27/Paucv27/README.md

 - 👋 Hi, I’m @Paucv27
-- 👀 I’m interested in most music genres and learning new things
+- 👀 I’m interested in music and learning new and interesting things
-- 🌱 I’m currently learning Python, HTML, CSS, JavaScript, PHP, and more
+- 🌱 I’m currently learning Python, HTML, CSS, JavaScript, and more
 - 💞️ I’m looking to collaborate on anything that will help me gain experience and skills :)

 <!---